 Setting search query based rules for automatic classification

-Since the Thesaurus editor and named entity manager allows not only to set keywords or names to extract known named entities like locations or organisations but flexible and powerful search operators for simple or complex queries you can use it for defining rules for automatic classification of new content or for easy and flexible definitions of news pipes or channels for example for automatically filtered newsfeeds for different channels, for further reading or automatic publishing or alerts.
+Since the Thesaurus editor and named entity manager allows not only to set keywords or names to extract known named entities like locations or organisations but flexible and powerful search operators for simple or complex queries you can use it for defining rules for automatic classification of new content or for easy and flexible definitions of news pipes or channels for example for alerts, automatically filtered newsfeeds for different channels, for further reading or automatic publishing.